Affine flag varieties and quantum symmetric pairs: Algebras and

 where $_{\bar \mu} (\dot{\bU}_n)_{\bar \lambda} = \ 1_{\bar \mu} \dot{\bU}_n 1_{\bar \lambda}$.

-Let $\bU(\asl_n)$ be the affine quantum group of type $A_{n-1}$ (of level zero) attached to the above root datum. \nmcl[U sl n]{$\bU(\asl_n)$}{Quantum affine $\fsl_n$} Let $\dot \bU(\asl_n)$ be its modified form. \nmcl[U dot sl n]{$\dot \bU(\asl_n)$}{Idempotented quantum affine $\fsl_n$} The following result is due to Lusztig ~\cite[Proposition~3.5]{Lu00} (more precisely, the first one was explicitly written down therein, while the second one is folklore as it follows in the same way as in the finite type $A$ case \cite{BLM90}.)
+Let $\bU(\asl_n)$ be the affine quantum group of type $A_{n-1}$ (of level zero) attached to the above root datum.
+Let $\dot \bU(\asl_n)$ be its modified form.
+The following result is due to Lusztig ~\cite[Proposition~3.5]{Lu00} (more precisely, the first one was explicitly written down therein, while the second one is folklore as it follows in the same way as in the finite type $A$ case \cite{BLM90}.)

 \begin{prop} We have the algebra isomorphisms $\dot \bU(\asl_n) \simeq \dot{\bU}_n$, and $\bU(\asl_n) \simeq \bU_n$. \end{prop}

 \begin{proof} We regard $\dot \bU_n$ as the left modules of $\bU_n$ and $\bU(\asl_n)$.
 Then we have two algebra homomorphisms $ \bU_n \to \End ( \dot \bU_n),$ and $\bU(\asl_n) \to \End(\dot \bU_n). $ Both maps are injective and have obviously the same image, so they must be isomorphic.
 (In short, $\bU_n$ and $\bU(\asl_n)$ act faithfully on $\dot\bU_n$.) \end{proof}